teligi/cryptopedia/currencies/bitcoin.md

+# Bitcoin

-It is the first decentralized digital currency, as the system works without a central bank or single administrator.
+* It is the first decentralized digital currency, as the system works without a central bank or single administrator.